 NRIs have access to certain reserved seats in Indian educational institutions under the NRI quota.

 It’s all about NRI restrictions and benefits.
-Now it’s time to know about OCI, including eligibility criteria, benefits, and restrictions.
+Now it’s time to know about OCI restrictions.

 Are you confused between NRI and OCI and want to know the difference in the middle of both of these?
 If yes, then stay tuned with us.
 Next, we will discuss the difference between OCI and NRI.